cristiklein/simpy/README.txt

 be used for asynchronous networking or to implement multi-agent systems (with both, simulated and real communication).

-Processes in SimPy are simple Python generator functions and are used to model active components like customers, vehicles or agents.
+Processes in SimPy are defined by Python generator functions and can, for example, be used to model active components like customers, vehicles or agents.
 SimPy also provides various types of shared *resources* to model limited capacity congestion points (like servers, checkout counters and tunnels).
-From version 3.1, it will also provide monitoring capabilities to aid in gathering statistics about resources and processes.

 Simulations can be performed “as fast as possible”, in real time (wall clock time) or by manually stepping through the events.